Jaume Sanllorente

+During 2020 year, a new office was opened in Madrid to collaborate with the different volunteer groups throughout the Spanish territory, to help promote action against poverty and hunger as these worsened during the pandemic.

 Life

 Sanllorente is Catalan.
 He was born in Barcelona in 1976.
 He studied journalism at the Universitat Ramon Llull of Barcelona, and later studied management, marketing and development studies.
 In 2005 he founded a charitable organisation, Sonrisas de Bombay ("Bombay smiles"), to provide help to the poorest and most disadvantaged people of Mumbai, India.
 He later wrote a book about it, Sonrisas de Bombay.
 El viaje que cambió mi destino.
 In 2011 he published his first novel, La canción de la concubina, a fictionalised account of sex-trafficking in the Philippines.

 Sanllorente was made an Officer of the Orden del Mérito Civil for his "extraordinary contribution to the fight against poverty".